How to Store Stick Electrodes: With Tips for Home Welders

 - Provides additional elements to improve the weld metal.

 Moreover, the flux material is sensitive to moisture.
 Exposed rods will absorb humidity from the air.
-Depending on the flux type, moisture absorption can lower the rods’ quality to unusable levels.
+Depending on the flux type, moisture can lower the rods’ quality to unusable levels.

 As a result, you will end up with several welding defects such as porosity or hydrogen embrittlement.